ome-zarr-models/ome-zarr-models-py/docs/index.md

 ### v1

 - A working validator for OME-zarr 0.4 datasets.
-- A python object representation of OME-zarr 0.4 datasets.
+- A Python object representation of OME-zarr 0.4 datasets.

 ### v2

-- The ability to modify the python representation, and write this out to zarr storage backends.
-- Ability to write metadata after creation/modification
+- Write metadata after creation/modification.
-- A working validator for OME-zarr 0.5 datasets
+- A working validator for OME-zarr 0.5 datasets.